Nguyephi/stock-it/README.md

 ## Features

-Set up an nextjs app with this boilerplate using this tech stack
+Set up an nextjs app with a boilerplate using this tech stack
 - NextJs
 - TypeScript
 - Redux (state management, hooks)
-- TailwindCSS/DaisyUI
+- TailwindCSS
+- DaisyUI; other options shadcn/ui or flowbite
 - NextAuth (version 5 beta)
 - Prisma
 - Supabase